SciCompMod/memilio/cpp/models/abm/README.md

 1. Person: represents an agent of the model.
 A person has an ID, i.e. a unique number, an age, a location and a list with their assigned locations, i.e. the locations they visit during the simulation.
 They can perform tests and wear masks.
 Every person has lists with past and current infections and vaccinations.
 2. Infection: collection of all information about a persons' infection, i.e. infectiousness, infection course, virus variant.
 The infection course is drawn stochastically from the infection states that are similar to the compartments of the SECIR model.
 3. Location: represents places in the world where people meet and interact, e.g. home, school, work, social event sites.
 A location can be split into cells to model parts of a location, like classrooms in a school.
 Some infection parameters are location-specific and one can activate NPIs like mandatory masks or tests to enter the location.
 4. World: collection of all persons and locations.
-It also holds information about the testing strategy of the simulation and holds the rules for the migration phase.
+It also holds information about the testing strategy of the simulation and holds the rules for the movement phase.
 5. Simulation: runs the simulation and stores results.

 ## Simulation

 The simulation runs in discrete time steps.
-Each step has two phases, an interaction phase and a migration phase.
+Each step has two phases, an interaction phase and a movement phase.

 ### Interaction Phase